The LeadersIn Maritime Law

 "We are confident that ALJs and courts will be able to determine whether an injured employee has established a significant causal link between the injury he suffered and his employer's on-OCS extractive operations.
 Although we expect that employees injured while performing tasks on the OCS will regularly satisfy the test, whether an employee injured while performing an off-OCS task qualifies…is a question that will depend on the individual circumstances of each case."

-Talk to an Experienced Maritime Lawyer Today
+Talk to an Experienced Lawyer Today

 • Please enter your first name.